Xijie-Wei/Particle-in-Cell/README.md

 # Particle-in-Cell

-New 2.5D particle in cell plasma simulation code
+This code is the new, well orgnized version of the previous particle in cell plasma simulation code